OnkelTem/anki-dm/README.md

 as well as description, options and styles.

 - `decks/<DeckName>/build.json` - main deck configuration file.
-It's the file where you define the list and the order of fields and templates, set the name of the deck and the model, and declare UUIDs for the deck, model and config.
+It's the file where you define the list and the order of the fields and templates, set the name of the deck and the model, and assign UUIDs for the deck, model and config.

 ```json
 {